Keto Krispy Kreme Donuts

 Heat the lard

-Add lard to a small non-stick skillet and heat to medium heat.
+Add lard to a small non-stick skillet and heat to low – medium heat.
 Add enough lard to cover the donut almost halfway.
 Add a couple of donuts to the skillet and fry on each side until golden brown.
 Can swirl the oil in the pan to help coat the donuts as they cook.
-You can also bake these keto cake donuts at 325 degrees Fahrenheit for 10 minutes or until the donuts are set and lightly brown around the edges.
+DO NOT get your oil too hot – it will cause your donuts to crumble.

 Remove it